rchivist/deepdive/C/Lesson_3.md

 # Variables and Statements

-Did you know that in memory every block of memory has a name or address?
-I mean, how will a system recognize it if it doesn't have a name?
-Do you want to see how it looks?
-Here you go: `0x7ffee6b8a9dc`.
+Did you know that every block of memory has a name or an address?
+I mean, how would a system recognize it if it didn’t have a name?
+Want to see how it looks?
+Here you go: 0x7ffee6b8a9dc.

-I am sure half of you will think of quitting programming after reading such a cryptic text, and what if you had to write three of these just to add two numbers?
-It looks so inefficient, right?
-Well, don't worry, we won't have to do this because we have a much more interesting thing—Variables!
+I’m sure half of you are thinking about quitting programming after seeing such a cryptic text.
+And what if you had to write three of these just to add two numbers?
+Sounds super inefficient, right?
+Well, don’t worry—we don’t have to do that because we have something much more interesting: Variables!

-Basically, instead of cryptic names, we can just give it a simple one, like how we name humans!
-I mean, you won't see a human named with the first 10 initials of their DNA; we call them Susan or Rohit.
-That's what a variable is.
-We can name them anything (while following a few rules we'll get to later).
+Instead of using cryptic names, we can just give memory a simple one—just like how we name humans!
+I mean, you won’t see a human named after the first 10 initials of their DNA; we call them Ansh or Yash.
+That’s exactly what a variable is.
+We can name them anything (while following a few rules we’ll get to later).

-So, a variable is a name of some data that's stored in memory at some address.
+So, a variable is simply a name for some data stored in memory at a specific address.
+Yes, we don’t name the memory itself—we name the data!
+You name a whole human, not just their head Harsh and their legs Ansh—that would be weird.

-## Rules:
+## Rules For Naming Variables:

 You can use any characters in the range `0-9, A-Z, a-z`, and underscore `_` for variable names, with the following rules: